Skip to Content

 Qualifications:

-Residency applicants must be U.S. citizens, have a Pharm.D. degree from an ACPE- accredited school of pharmacy, and be a licensed pharmacist in any state.
+Residency applicants must be U.S. citizens, have a Pharm.D. degree from an ACPE- accredited school of pharmacy, and be a licensed pharmacist or be eligible for licensure in at least one U.S. state, territory, or the District of Columbia.
+Applicants must have a minimum pharmacy school GPA of 3.2 or equivalent.
+Applicants from pass/fail curriculums may also apply.

-Applications are only accepted through the Pharmacy Residency Centralized Application System (PhORCAS).
+Applications are only accepted through the Pharmacy Online Residency Centralized Application Service (PhORCAS).
+Candidates will be ranked and positions filled by submission through National Matching Service (NMS).

-Interested applicants should submit a letter of interest*, 3 letters of recommendation (2 of which must be from clinical preceptors), curriculum vitae, official pharmacy school transcripts, and a completed application form by Tuesday, January 2, 2024, at 11:59pm CST.
+Interested applicants should submit a letter of interest*, 3 letters of recommendation (2 of which must be from clinical preceptors)**, curriculum vitae, official pharmacy school transcripts, and a completed application form on PhORCAS by Friday, January 2, 2026, at 11:59pm EST.

 *Letter of interest should address these questions in a bulleted fashion: